FokkeZB/J2M/README.md

 // If converting from Mardown to Jira Wiki Syntax: var jira = j2m.to_jira(md);

-// If converting from Jira Wiki Syntax to Mardown: var md = j2m.to_markdown(jira);
+// If converting from Jira Wiki Syntax to Markdown: var md = j2m.to_markdown(jira);

+// If converting from Markdown to HTML: var html = j2m.md_to_html(md);

+// If converting from JIRA Wiki Syntax to HTML: var html = j2m.jira_to_html(jira);
 ```